Welcome to Cadabam's Hospitals

 It varies between patients.
 Though ECT cannot cure the disease, it has been proven to be useful in controlling most psychopathological behaviours in some patients and improving their mood.
 It is most commonly used when other treatments fail to control these issues.

-Combining ECT with Other Treatments for Alzheimer’s
+Combining ECT With Other Treatments for Alzheimer’s

 In many cases, ECT is given along with medication and cognitive therapy, where mood disorders are targeted by ECT, and medications improve memory and cognitive decline.
 This approach can enhance symptom management in Alzheimer’s patients.